This easy Ramen soup recipe uses a cheap ramen soup package but amps up the flavor with a quick homemade ramen broth. It is easy, fast and delicious,.

 Instructions

 - Heat the sesame oil in a saucepan over medium heat.
 Add the garlic and ginger; stir until fragrant (about 2 minutes).
 Stir in your broth and soy sauce; bring to a simmer.
-Add in your noodles; simmer for 5 minutes.
+Add in your noodles.
 NOTE: if you don’t like slurping up long strands of noodles, you can crunch up the noodles while they’re still in the package.
 Otherwise, stir as they soften in the broth to break them up.
+Cook for 3 minutes.
 Squirt in the Sri Racha.

 - In either case, allow two minutes to let the eggs set, then stir in the carrots and cabbage (if using).
 NOTE: If you went the poached egg route, stir only very gently so that you don’t break your yolk.
 Cook for an additional two minutes.